NagabhushanSN95/SimpleNeRF/src/database_utils/README.md

 # Extracting Databases

 ## RealEstate-10K

+> [!NOTE]
+> The images downloaded by the below steps are slightly different from the images we downloaded a couple of years back.
+So, evaluating the images rendered by the pre-trained models with the images downloaded using below steps gives poor scores.
+We are looking into the discrepancy.
+In the meantime, if you need to obtain the QA scores of our model on the RE10K dataset for the specified scenes, please re-train SimpleNeRF on the downloaded images.

 1. Download the dataset metadata from [here](https://google.github.io/realestate10k/download.html) and place it in `data/databases/RealEstate10K/downloaded_data/RealEstate10K.tar.gz`

 2. Unzip the downloaded file